Financial Aid Checklist

 Students and their families are able to submit their FAFSA as earlier as October 1 every year.
 Federal School Code: 002820

 3. Optional | New York State residents can apply for state financial aid by completing the Tuition Assistance Program (TAP) application.

 The easiest way to apply for TAP is through the FAFSA.
 New York State (NYS) residents attending NYS schools can link directly to the TAP application from the FAFSA submission confirmation page.
 State School Code: 0715

 4. Watch for your Student Aid Report (SAR)

 If you provided an email address on your FAFSA, your SAR will be sent electronically within five days.
 Without an email address, a paper SAR will be mailed to you.
 Review the results for accuracy and make any corrections at http://www.fafsa.ed.gov/.
-If you provided the above codes on your FAFSA, your application will be electronically sent to the SFC Office for Student Financial Services for review.
+If you provided the above codes on your FAFSA, your application will be electronically sent to the Office of Financial Aid for review.

 5. Optional | Complete financial aid verification forms.